onka-cloud/module-terraform-aws-budget/README.md

 ### Things to Note before using the module
 #### Planned_limit
 - "For the planned limit feature, data must be supplied for the next 12 months if utilizing a monthly projection, or 4 quarters if utilizing a quarterly projection.
-The start time should be provided in the format YYYY-MM-DD_HH:MM.",
+The start time should be provided in the format YYYY-MM-DD_HH:MM.".
+- The planned limit feature shows an update in place upon doing a second/ subsequent terraform plan or apply

 for example
 ```hcl